ghga-de/ghga-validator/README.md

 # Ghga Validator

-GHGA Validator - a short description
+GHGA Validator - A Python library and command line utility to validate metadata

 ## Description